Bazooka: Rocket-borne shaped charge weapons development

-By late 1942, the improved Rocket Launcher, M1A1 was introduced.
+At the launcher's first firing test, Uhl wore a welding helmet, but discovered that there was not enough exhaust from the rocket to require protective equipment.
+The prototype launcher was demonstrated in May 1942 at a competitive trial of various types of spigot mortars at Aberdeen Proving Ground.
+On the morning of the trial Skinner and Uhl realised that the launcher had no sights, so they improvised some from a wire coathanger; despite this, it was the only weapon in the trial to be able to hit a moving tank.
+This led to the launcher being demonstrated to General George C. Marshall, the Chief of Staff of the United States Army, who ordered 5,000 units on the spot.
+By late 1942, the improved Rocket launcher, M1A1 was introduced.
 The forward hand grip was deleted, and the design simplified.
 The production M1A1 was 55 inches (1.37 m) long and weighed 12.75 pounds (5.8 kg).

-The ammunition for the original M1 launcher was the M6 ("Trials" code: T1), which was notoriously unreliable.
+The ammunition for the original M1 launcher was the M6 ("trials" code: T1), which was notoriously unreliable.
 The M6 was improved and designated M6A1, and the new ammunition was issued with the improved M1A1 launcher.
 After the M6, several alternative warheads were introduced.
 Many older M1 launchers were modified to M1A1 standards in July and August 1943.
 Batches of M6 rockets designated M6A2 were overhauled with the latest ignition systems and had been modified to be able to be fired from the upgraded M1 launchers.
-The M6A3 rocket featured a blunt, rounded nose to lessen the chances of it ricocheting off of angled armor, and was meant to be fired from the M9, and later M9A1, launchers.
+The M6A3 rocket featured a blunt, rounded nose to lessen the chances of it ricocheting off angled armor.
+The M6A3 was meant to be fired from the M9, and later M9A1, launchers.
 Late in World War II, the M6A4 and M6A5 rockets with improved fuses were developed.
 These rockets arrived too late to see service during the war, but were used post-war.